-The fear of missing out (FOMO) is an emotional response to the belief that other people are living better, more fun and satisfying lives, that an important opportunity will be lost if not taken advantage of or that there is something better that could be happening in the current moment.
+The fear of missing out (FOMO) is an emotional response to the belief that other people are living better, more satisfying lives or that important opportunities are being missed.
 FOMO often leads to feelings of unease, dissatisfaction, depression and stress.
 The rise of social media has increased the prevalence of FOMO throughout recent years.
 Data suggests it is most widespread throughout the millennial community.

 Social media and other causes of FOMO